H-SREENARAYANE/Design-Patterns-HandsOn/README.md

 # Design Patterns Hands-On

+## Language
+Java

+## Exercises Completed

 Exercise 1 - Singleton Pattern

+Implemented the Singleton Design Pattern to ensure only one instance of a class is created and used throughout the application.

 Exercise 2 - Factory Method Pattern

+Implemented the Factory Method Design Pattern to create objects without specifying their exact classes.

+Exercise 3 - Control Structures

+Used conditional statements and control structures to determine age eligibility based on user input.

-Exercise 3- Control Structures(I used age eligibility as an example) Exercise 4-E-commerce Platform Search Function(I have created a Product class, stored products in an ArrayList, and implemented a search functionality using linear search to find and display matching products)
+Exercise 4 - E-Commerce Platform Search Function

+Created a Product class, stored product details in an ArrayList, and implemented a Linear Search algorithm to find products based on user requirements.

+Exercise 5 - Financial Forecasting

-Exercise 5: Financial Forecasting(I created a Financial Forecasting program that calculates the future value of an investment using a fixed annual growth rate.
-The program applies compound growth for a specified number of years and displays the forecasted amount.)
+Developed a financial forecasting application to calculate the future value of an investment using compound growth with a fixed annual growth rate.

-PLSQL_Exercises	Exercise 6: Control Structures
+Exercise 6 - PL/SQL Control Structures

+Implemented PL/SQL programs using conditional statements, loops, and control structures.

-PLSQL_Exercises	Exercise 7: Stored Procedures
+Exercise 7 - PL/SQL Stored Procedures

+Created and executed stored procedures to perform database operations and demonstrate procedural programming concepts.

+## Technologies Used

-Language: Java
+- Java
+- PL/SQL
+- Oracle Database
+- ArrayList
+- Object-Oriented Programming (OOP)

+## Author

+H Sree Narayane